 |

-Identifying information should not be published in written descriptions, photographs, sonograms, CT scans, etc., and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
-Informed consent for this purpose requires that the patient be shown the manuscript to be published.
-When informed consent has been obtained, it should be indicated in the article and copy of the consent should be attached with the covering letter.
+Identifying information should not be published in written descriptions, photographs, sonograms, CT scans, etc., and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian, wherever applicable) gives informed consent for publication.
+Authors should remove patients' names from figures unless they have obtained informed consent from the patients.
+The journal abides by ICMJE guidelines:

 Electronic Version |